Sesame Street Stays Up Late!: Plot

 Oscar manages to get in contact with his mother as well as his Uncle Hank until the operator decides to take a "breaky-wakey".
-Prairie Dawn informs the viewers that the countdown continues on Sesame Street, while Elmo shows off how Japan celebrates the New Year, represented by his cousin Elmo-nosque, who shows how everyone makes cards for each other, helps to make rice cakes, and, during New Year's Day, plays home-made badminton.
+Prairie Dawn informs the viewers that the countdown continues on Sesame Street, while Elmo shows off how Japan celebrates the New Year, represented by his cousin Elmo-noske, who shows how everyone makes cards for each other, helps to make rice cakes, and, during New Year's Day, plays home-made badminton.
+Meanwhile, Telly tries to temp Wolfgang into eating a fish so he can steal the ball, but this plot fails as well.
+The Count reminds Telly that the big moment is getting closer, which results in Telly deciding to hide.
 Next, Elmo showcases how Israel celebrated the New Year three months ago, represented by Moishe Oofnik (here referred to as "Oofnik the Grouch") and Kippi Ben Kippod from Rechov Sumsum.
-Meanwhile, Telly tries to temp Wolfgang into eating a fish so he can steal the ball, but this plot fails as well.
-The Count reminds Telly that the big moment is drawing closer, which results in Telly deciding to hide.

 Telly goes missing, and Gina and Savion try to look for him.
 Elmo showcases how Germany celebrates, represented by Tiffy, Samson and Finchen from Sesamstrasse.
 They showcase how they dress up and go collecting treats around houses, similar to Halloween.
 As the seconds go down and down, Gina still can't find Telly, and Big Bird still can't wake up Snuffy.
 However, Snuffy does wake up for a sec to tell Big Bird what he's dreaming about, being at a party with Big Bird.
 Little does he realize that his dream IS coming true.
 The last country Elmo showcases the New Year on Monster News Network is in Norway, represented by Max Mekker, Alfa and Bjarne Betjent from Sesam Stasjon, as they show the New Year's skiing tournament, and then travel in a cart.
 In-between, Grover gets injured from coming back on skis and decides to take a break at the hot tub.